As seen in:

-Know another language?
-That could be very helpful on a painter resume, and maybe a necessity.
 Knowing another language is like being able to operate both the spray gun and the 8-foot roller - they’ll broaden your painting opportunities.

 Don’t turn in a painting resume with so much blank, white space.
 Well, you can, but it is like missing a spot when you’re painting a blank, white wall.

 Only the client would just ask for it to be fixed, while the hiring manager will simply put your resume aside.

 Relevant extra sections on your painter resume are the answer.

 Pro Tip: Don’t add too many extra sections on your resume for painters.
 Add only enough extra sections to fill the rest of the current resume page - not more that it spills over onto a new one.

 Need more examples of hobbies and interests which work well on painter resumes?
 Still not sure if you even want to add extra sections?
 Read our guide: 20+ Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)

 Here's the Most Common Myth About Cover Letters